-When you hear the word “worry,” I believe you think of something out of concern or out of love and care.
-The actual definition is, “The give away to anxiety; to allow one’s mind to dwell on difficulty or troubles”.
-(SMH) Just typing the word ANXIETY I can feel my chest tighten up.
-This word has been a pain in my side since the day I found out what it is and that I suffer from it.
-Being told when I was a child that I have a “stank” attitude, but not once did anyone ever ask me “What’s wrong?”.
-That was the death of my worthiness and it would take me years to find it again.
+When you hear the word “worry,” I believe the definition that comes to mind is something out of concern or out of love and care.
+The actual definition is, “The give away to anxiety; to allow one’s mind to dwell on difficulty or troubles.”
+(SMH) Just typing the word ANXIETY, I can feel my chest tighten up.
+This word has been a pain in my side since the day I found out that it was a mental hurdle and that I suffer from it.
+Being told when I was a child that I have a “stank” attitude, but not once did anyone ever ask me, “What’s wrong?”
+Was very counterproductive.
+I believe that was the death of my self-worthiness, and it would take me years to find it again.
 I always felt that I was left to figure life out on my own.
-Growing up in a household that made me feel invisible and not that important started me on a lonely and emotional path filled with some not so great visions of myself.
+In the household I grew up in, I felt invisible, and that wasn’t very important.
+This started me on a lonely and emotional path filled with some not-so-great visions of myself.
 Okay, HOLD UP!
 Let me get back on the subject.

 “A day of worry is more exhausting than a day of work”

 My worry has been my friend, enemy, and downfall since I was 7 years old.
-Now, for me to sit here a 36-year-old and doing the math, that’s a hellava long time to think that you’re not worthy.
-I grew to confide in my worry/anxiety over the years.
-I mean since all the grownups were at each other’s head I became my own best friend.
-I thought that my worry was protecting me from everything that meant me harm.
-I was Miss “I have a gut feeling” which in my case wasn’t a gut feeling at all but my anxiety letting me know that my place in this world would forever be alone.
-Walking around in a constant state of worry in an unpredictable world can make minor crazy seem crazy as hell.
-You know one of my biggest issues with how I dealt with my worry is that I always trusted it and never asked any questions for clarity or ever thought that maybe I’m not that bad of a person.
+Now, for me to sit here as a 36-year-old and to do the math, that’s a hellava a long time to think that you’re not worthy.
+I grew up confiding in my worry/anxiety over the years.
+I mean, since all the grownups were at each other’s head, I became my own best friend.
+I felt like my worry was protecting me from everything that meant me harm.
+I was Miss “I have a gut feeling,” looking back, it wasn’t a gut feeling at all.
+It was just my anxiety letting me know that my place in this world would forever be emotionally alone but always emotionally available for others.
+Walking around in a constant state of worry in an unpredictable world made my minor crazy seem crazy as hell.
+One of my most significant issues with how I dealt with my worry is that I always trusted it and never asked any questions for clarity or ever thought that maybe I’m not that bad of a person.
 Nope, I would just exist in the fog of worry filled with overreaction, anger, isolation, and/or blame.
-Just a little secret about a person that deals with anxiety, WE FEEL EVERYTHING to the core and it can actually cause us physical pain and this strong feeling of I want to die just to make the pain go away.
-It never hit me that this thing would interfere with my daily life and relationships.
+Let me let you in on a bit of a secret a person that deals with anxiety that may seem cold.
+WE FEEL EVERYTHING to the core, and it can actually make us feel physical pain and this intense feeling of wanting to die just to make that pain go away.
+It never hit me until I was grown that this thing would interfere with my daily life and relationships.

 “Anxiety happens when you think you have to figure out everything all at once.
 Breathe!
 You’re strong.
 You got this.
 Take it day by day.”

-I use to think to myself why can’t I just turn it off.
-Stop!
-Just stop my unhealthy way of trying to turn it off.
+I would belittle myself for not being able to turn it off.
+To just Stop!
 I promise you that if it wasn’t for my granny I would not be here; she saved my life and she doesn’t even know it.
-I guess I couldn’t make her sad.
-But everyone else, I thought I didn’t care.
-I would justify my dangerous thoughts with “They will be sad on the day I do it and maybe holidays.”
-Thinking that maybe 3/4 times a year they will feel sad.
-Shoot their 3/4 days of sad was an even trade for my 365 days of sad.
+I genuienly believe that the only reason I didn’t kill myself is because I couldn’t make her sad.
+But everyone else, I wholeheartedly thought I didn’t care.
+I would try to justify my dangerous thoughts with “They will be sad on the day I do it and maybe holidays.”
+I truly felt in myn heart that their 3/4 days of sad was an even trade for me to end my 365 days of sad.
 This was such an unhealthy way to not deal with shit and let my life be a sponge to my own toxic thoughts.
 It’s crazy when you’re living in this kind of fog you will justify anything and everything.
 I would harbor situations, alter the story in my head, and I would always make myself out to be the bad guy.